cqframework/cql-engine/README.md

 * 1.5.N - Support for concept mapping with versioned manifest usage and/or concept map configuration, CQL specification test suite, data provenance propagation, result meta-data tagging
 * 2.0.0 - Start using  Translator 2.1.0
 * 2.1.0 - Start using  Translator 2.2.0, maintain expression wise evaluated resources state
+* 2.2.0 - Start using  Translator 2.3.0, fix Jackson error for Expand ValueSet operators, fix primary context path between Task and Patient to the field `for` in R4 and DSTU3
+* 2.3.0 - Start using  Translator 2.4.0

 ## Getting Help